bigcommerce/stand-with-ukraine-frontend/README.md

 # Stand with Ukraine - Frontend

 This is a monorepo for the Stand with Ukraine BigCommerce app.

-There are two main frontend applications:
+## Project Structure

-1. Application Dashboard - `/apps/dashboard`
+1. Application Dashboard - `apps/dashboard`
+   This is the configuration dashboard served to the merchant when they open the app from within the BigCommerce store apps.
+   It is responsible for allowing the merchant to install/update/remove the widget from the store.

-2. Storefront Widget - `/apps/widget`
+2. Storefront Widget - `apps/widget`
+   The widget that is injected on the storefront.
+For local development the configuration is fetched from the mock api and stored in `window.SWU_CONFIG`.
+In production the storefront script will have `SWU_CONFIG` defined directly.

+3. Mock Server - `apps/mocks`
-There is a mock api server `/apps/mocks` that uses local file system to store state for easy development.
+   It uses local file system to store state for easy development without needing to run the backend project and database
-It will need to be kept up-to date with the backend project as changes are made there.

-The shared packages are stored in the `/packages` folder.
+The shared packages are stored in the `packages` folder.

 ## Start Local Development